Year 16 dates

 jugglers, comedy and of course archery.
 We also have numerous merchants

-on hand selling jewellery, leather goods, armour, toys and other
+on hand selling jewelry, leather goods, armour, toys and other

 period novelties as well as a gypsy fortune teller.

-The festival is a two day event which features
+The festival is a three day event which features

 four students come out and learn about medieval life.
 These students